intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

    .. tab:: PyTorch 2.0

-      To enable BigDL-LLM for Intel GPUs with PyTorch 2.0, here're several prerequisite steps for tools installation and environment preparation:
+      To enable IPEX-LLM for Intel GPUs with PyTorch 2.0, here're several prerequisite steps for tools installation and environment preparation:

       * Step 1: Install Intel GPU Driver version >= stable_775_20_20231219.
 Highly recommend installing the latest version of intel-i915-dkms using apt.